Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

 Substituting $\mathbf{M}$ in~\equref{eq:message_passing_matrix} into the generic formulation in~\equref{eq:conv_generic}, we obtain the formulation for our graph convolutional layer as follows:

 We refer to this graph convolutional layer as the transition \textbf{P}robability based \textbf{G}raph \textbf{CONV}olutional layer, abbreviated as GPCONV (for ease of reference, we also use GCONV to refer to the graph convolutional layer proposed by~\citep{kipf2016semi}).
 Intuitively, as the adjacency matrix is normalized by the degrees of source nodes, a node always has the same influence on its neighboring nodes.
-Specifically, a node's message (feature vector) is disseminated to its neighbors with the same weight.
-As a result, a popular node (i.e., high degree) will have a smaller influence on its neighbors.
-As we analyzed earlier in Section~\ref{sec:existing_formulation}, penalizing higher-degree nodes has been commonly enforced in various contexts, such as word embedding and node embedding.
-In the next section, we give a detailed example to illustrate this point.
+Specifically, a node's message (a.k.a., feature vector) is disseminated to its neighbors with the same weight.

+As a result, a popular node (i.e., high degree) will have a smaller influence on its neighbors. { Considering two nodes, i.e., $v_i$ and $v_j$ with different degrees (i.e., $\text{deg}(v_j) \gg \text{deg}(v_i)$), we can see that: